 I have seen anywhere from none to maybe 10 people in a delivery (besides the patient).
-I certainly make sure the room is safe, but the majority of that choice is up to you as a couple.
+I will certainly make sure the room is safe, but the majority of that choice is up to you as a couple.

 As long as the room is safe and people are appropriate (and I can tell they will get out of my way should the need arise) I am comfortable with quite a few.